 After spending the next few years selling CDs at shows, parties, and corner stores, Muck joined Myspace in 2004 where he quickly gained viral success reaching over five million streams.
 He has since developed a social media following of three-hundred-fifty thousand strong with an average of thirty thousand weekly Spotify listeners.
 The recent viral hits, “Pot Smokin”, “F*ck Off” and “In Ya Neighborhood”, have together accumulated over twenty-five thousand fan-made videos reaching over fifty million streams.

 Well-recognized for his colorful sense of style as a recording artist, director of his own music videos, and fashion oddity due to his pants always being pajamas cut off at the calf, Muck is an underground multi-genre legend that has independently gained worldwide notoriety with his unique blend of comedy and music.
-He currently holds the world record for ‘most consecutive days wearing pajamas’ at over 7,300 days (not the same pair of course), clocking in at twenty years in July of 2022.
+He currently holds the world record for ‘most consecutive days wearing pajamas’ at over 7,700 days (not the same pair of course), clocking in at twenty-one years in July of 2023.

 In 2009 he starred in MTV’s Emmy winning series ‘$5 Cover’ and has appeared on The Tonight Show w/Jay Leno, The View, Star Magazine, TMZ, LIFE, E!
 Fashion Police, High Times, The T.V.
 Guide Channel, The Hollywood Reporter, The LA Times, and many more.